The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Preliminaries

 We will refer to a CRN with $n$ species, $m$ reactions, and rank $r$ as an $\bm{(n,m,r)}$ {\bf CRN}.
 Note that $r \leq \min\{n,m\}$.

-We define the {\bf left stoichiometric matrix} of a CRN to be the nonnegative integer matrix whose $ij$th element is the stoichiometry of the $i$th species in the reactant complex of the $j$th reaction.
+We define the {\bf left stoichiometric matrix} of a CRN to be the nonnegative integer matrix whose $(i,j)$th element is the stoichiometric coefficient of the $i$th species in the reactant complex of the $j$th reaction.

 In this paper we are concerned with CRNs with {\bf mass action kinetics}, which we will refer to as ``mass action CRNs''.
 A mass action CRN gives rise to a polynomial ODE on $\mathbb{R}^n$ which can be written compactly, using the notation developed above, as $\dot x = \Gamma (\kappa \circ x^{\Gamma_l^\mathrm{t}})$.
 Here $x$ is the vector of species concentrations, $\kappa$ is a positive vector of {\bf rate constants}, $\Gamma$ is the stoichiometric matrix, and $\Gamma_l$ is the left stoichiometric matrix.
 The vector $\kappa \circ x^{\Gamma_l^\mathrm{t}}$ is termed the {\bf rate vector} of the CRN.
 A bimolecular mass action CRN gives rise to an ODE system which is at most quadratic.
 In practice, we are interested in the evolution of species concentrations on $\mathbb{R}^n_{\geq 0}$.